-Total depreciation expense of \$513,433 was charged to the facilities acquisition and construction function of the District.
+Total depreciation expense of \$501,331 was charged to the facilities acquisition and construction function of the District.

-NOTE D - LONG-TERM DEBT AND DEFEASED DEBT
+NOTE D - LONG-TERM DEBT

-The following is a summary of changes in long-term obligations of the District at September 30, 2014:
+The following is a summary of changes in long-term obligations of the District at September 30, 2016:

-During the year ended September 30, 2004, Series 2004A Revenue Bonds were issued in the amount of \$14,345,000.
-Beginning May 2006, annual installments of principal and beginning November 1, 2004 semi-annual interest payments at 6.03% to 7.41% were due through 2033.
+In 2004, Series 2004A Revenue Bonds were issued in the amount of \$14,345,000.
+Beginning May 2006, annual installments of principal and beginning November 2004 semi-annual interest payments at 6.03% to 7.41% were due through 2033.
 The bonds were payable solely from and secured by revenues of the District, which include special assessments, prepaid impact fees, school district match payments and charter school capital outlay payments.

-During the year ended September 30, 2005, Series 2004B Revenue Bonds were issued in the amount of \$13,720,000.
-Beginning May 1, 2006 annual installments of principal and beginning May 1, 2005 semi-annual interest payments at 5.8% were due through 2034.
-The bonds are payable from and secured by special assessments to be levied, lease payments made pursuant to a lease agreement between The Foundation For Osceola Education, Inc. and the District, and payments made by the School District of Osceola County, Florida pursuant to a funding agreement.
-These bonds were issued to provide funds to finance the acquisition and construction of the second phase of the Bellalago Charter School.
+In 2005, Series 2004B Revenue Bonds were issued in the amount of \$13,720,000.
+Beginning May 2006 annual installments of principal and beginning May 2005 semi-annual interest payments at 5.8% were due through 2034.
+The bonds are payable from and secured by special assessments to be levied, lease payments made pursuant to a lease agreement between The Foundation for Osceola Education, Inc. and the District, and payments made by the School District of Osceola County, Florida pursuant to a funding agreement.
+These bonds were issued to provide funds to finance the acquisition and construction of the second phase of the Bellalago Charter Academy.